mariohernandez/training/component-lifecycle/getting-twig-variables.md

 {% endtab %}
 {% endtabs %}

 * We are using an `include` Twig statement to integrate the Hero component.
-Using  the  theme's namespace, `theme_name`, we are able to point  Drupal to our  theme's `src/patterns/components/hero/hero.twig`  template.
-As  we mentioned before, by default Drupal only looks for Twig templates inside  `src/templates/`, but thanks to the  **Component Libraries** module and the namespace we created, we can  direct Drupal to also look for Twig templates in our components directory, among other places. **IMPORTANT**:  Change `theme_name` with your actual namespace.
+Using  the  theme's namespace, `training_theme`, we are able to point  Drupal to our  theme's `src/patterns/components/hero/hero.twig`  template.
+As  we mentioned before, by default Drupal only looks for Twig templates inside  `src/templates/`, but thanks to the  **Component Libraries** module and the namespace we created, we can  direct Drupal to also look for Twig templates in our components directory, among other places. **IMPORTANT**:  Change `training_theme` with your actual namespace.
 * Next we pass in Drupal's `attributes` variable so that Drupal  can inject any attributes it needs to the Hero paragraph type.
 This is recommended, but not required.
 * The next step is to  map the `eyebrow, heading, and button` fields with  Drupal's equivalent of those fields.
 While creating the variables above was not required nor needed, having done so makes  this mapping of these keys to their values, much cleaner.
 * Last but not least we map the `body` key with Drupal's body field and again, repeat the process to strip any white space in the field as well as ensuring the field is not empty.
 * I lied, it's not last  😊 notice in the `include` statement after the twig template path there is a keyword `with`? and at the end of the block of code there is an `only` keyword?
 These are Twig's helpful keywords that make it possible to limit the fields we want to display.
 For example, if we  only wanted the hero to show a title and  body fields,  we could just include those fields and leave the others out.
 For this to work the `with` and `only` keywords need to be present otherwise we would get errors when Drupal renders the Hero as it would expect all the other fields as well.

 Once you've written all that code, the full component integration should look like this: